dj1103/horang-forwarder/README.md

                          It is currently under development for other platforms.

      A designated main directory is the folder with multiple subdirectories and files.
      The interval is optional.
-An interval of 10 seconds is recommended for the data ingestion rate.
+An interval of 10 seconds is by default for the data ingestion rate.

          python3 logforwarder.py <directory> [<interval>]
          Ex. python3 horang_forwarder.py /nsm/zeek/